What's the problem?

 In the meantime, a range of other measures are consistent with a wide range of positions, from those who wish to move entirely away from faith-based schooling to those focussed on mitigating inequities:

 - The Department for Education should monitor faith-based restrictions on school choice and suitability across England.
 New school plans should focus on addressing these.

-- Local authorities school provision should monitor faith-based restrictions on school choice and suitability and prioritise inclusive school provision when making decisions about amalgamations.
+- Local authorities' duty to ensure adequate school provision should include monitoring faith-based restrictions on school choice and suitability, and prioritising addressing these in decisions about amalgamations or new provision.

-- Faith-based discrimination in admissions should be phased out particularly in areas of significant restrictions on school choice.
+- Faith-based discrimination in admissions should be phased out, starting in areas of significant restrictions on school choice.

-- A moratorium should be introduced on the opening of new faith-based schools.
+- A moratorium should be introduced on the opening of new faith schools.
 This could be phased in starting in the areas with the highest faith-based restrictions on school choice and suitability.

 Share with your MP